gentooboontoo/js-quantities/Readme.md

 JS-quantities
 =============

-JS-quantities is a dumb, currently incomplete but nearly functional javascript port of Kevin Olbrich's library Ruby Units (http://ruby-units.rubyforge.org/ruby-units).
+JS-quantities is a nearly functional javascript port of Kevin Olbrich's library Ruby Units (http://ruby-units.rubyforge.org/ruby-units).
 As described by its author, the library aims to simplify the handling of units for scientific calculations involving quantities.

 Usage examples
 -----
 ### Creation
     qty = new Qty("1m");
     qty = new Qty('m'); // => 1 meter

     qty = new Qty('1 N*m');
     qty = new Qty('1 N m'); // * is optional

     qty = new Qty("1 m/s");

     qty = new Qty("1 m^2/s^2");
     qty = new Qty("1 m^2 s^-2"); // negative powers
     qty = new Qty("1 m2 s-2"); // ^ is optional

     qty = new Qty("1 m^2 kg^2 J^2/s^2 A");

     qty = new Qty('1.5'); // unitless quantity